pelamfi/AWS-WorkMail-Aliases-Sync/README.md

 I to change aliases or groups I first edit my `aliases`-file and then run the program to synchronize the changes to AWS WorkMail.

+## Instructions

+TODO: Instructions on how to set up and use this script...

 ## How it works

 The following steps describe the basic operation of this program: